mfecane/mfecane.github.io/README.md

 ## TODO:

-- serialize trtansition
 - slightly zoom in to background for small parallax
-- animate shape on scroll
-- add new shape to page 2
-- remove filter by point numbers
+- remove filter by point numbers qhe??
-- make bg transparent, keep only some solid backgrounds, f.e. hi my name bg keep
-- make only rain move, since it can be moved infinitely
 - make red dimmer
 - save scroll on media change
 - add contacts by shrink works